rancher/terraform-provider-rke/README.md

 The provider is branched to align with RKE versions:

+- `master` is aligned with RKE v1.6
-- `master` is aligned with RKE v1.5
+- `release/v1.5` is aligned with RKE v1.5
 - `release/v1.4` is aligned with RKE v1.4
 - `release/v1.3` is aligned with RKE v1.3